-Several projects are investigating workflow technology with respect to our target application and Global Grid scheduling.
-These related works are categorized as application and Workflow Management Systems and described below.
+Several projects are investigating workflow and Grid scheduling techniques.
+We categorize these under application and Workflow Management Systems.

-Application: Olbarriaga et al. [14] present the Virtual Laboratory for fMRI (VL-fMRI) project, whose goal is to provide an IT infrastructure to facilitate management, analysis, and sharing of data in neuroimaging research with a focus on functional MRI.
+Application: Olbarriaga et al. [13] present the Virtual Laboratory for fMRI (VL-fMRI) project, whose goal is to provide an IT infrastructure to facilitate management, analysis, and sharing of data in neuroimaging research with a focus on functional MRI.
 We share a common objective to facilitate the data logistics and management in fMRI analysis via workflow automation.
 Their system could use our workflow management system as a pluggable component.

-Neurobase [9] uses grid technology for the integration and sharing of heterogeneous sources of information in neuroimaging from both data and computing aspects.
+Neurobase [8] uses grid technology for the integration and sharing of heterogeneous sources of information in neuroimaging from both data and computing aspects.

-Buyya et al. [3] studied instrumentation and distribution analysis of brain activity data on global grids.
-They present the design and development of Magnetoencephalography (MEG) data analysis system.
-They describe the composition of the neuroscience application as parameter-sweep application and its on-demand deployment on Global Grids.
+Buyya et al. [3] studied instrumentation and distribution analysis of brain activity data on global Grids.
+They described the composition and on-demand deployment of the neuroscience application as a parameter-sweep model on global Grids.
+They also designed and developed a Magnetoencephalography (MEG) data analysis system.

-Ellis et al. [8] executed their IR algorithm by registering

-several couples of T1 MRI images coming from different subjects in 5 minutes on a Grid consisting of 15 2GHz Pentium IV PCs linked through a 1Gigabit/s network.
+Ellis et al. [7] executed their IR algorithm by registering several couples of T1 MRI images coming from different subjects in 5 minutes on a Grid consisting of 15 2GHz Pentium IV PCs linked through a 1Gigabit/s network.

-The LONI Pipeline [16] was developed to facilitate ease of workflow construction, validation and execution like many similar workflow environments, primarily used in the context of neuroimaging.
+The LONI Pipeline [15] was developed to facilitate ease of workflow construction, validation and execution like many similar workflow environments, primarily used in the context of neuroimaging.

 The NIMH Neuroimaging Informatics Technology Initiative (NIFTI1) was formed to aid in the development and enhancement of informatics tools for neuroimaging.
-Likewise, the Biomedical Informatics Research Network (BIRN2) is another high profile effort working to develop standards (eg. LONI) among its consortia membership.
+Likewise, the Biomedical Informatics Research Network (BIRN2) is another high profile effort working to develop standards (eg. LONI) among its consortia members.